Many or all companies we feature compensate us. Compensation and editorial

 What credit score is needed for personal loan approval?

-FICO credit score ranges:
+LenderMinimum credit score

 Pie chart showing credit score components

-• Amounts owed (30%): The amount of debt you owe also impacts your score, as does your credit utilization ratio, or the amount of credit you’re using compared to how much is available to you.
+• Amounts owed (30%): The amount of debt you owe also affects your score, as does your credit utilization ratio, or the amount of credit you’re using compared to how much is available to you.
 Try to keep your credit utilization under 30% to protect your score.

 • Length of credit history (15%): A longer credit history is better for your score.